 Please Note: Drive-Up Testing Location is NOW behind Express Care in Point Pleasant.
 It is no longer located behind the hospital.
 Express Care is located at 2420 Jefferson Avenue in Point Pleasant.

 If you have any of the following symptoms, please call the Pleasant Valley Hospital Coronavirus Testing Hotline at 304.674.2406.

 • Shortness of Breath

 • Runny Nose / Red Eyes

 • Skin Rash

 If the Registered Nurses determine you have symptoms of a respiratory virus including COVID-19, you will be given an appointment to our drive-up testing site.
-Appointments will be given from 8:30 a.m. to 4:00 p.m.
-Walk-in appointments are not available.
+Appointments will be given from 11:00 a.m. to 7:00 p.m.
+Appointments are required for testing.

 Please bring photo identification and insurance card to your appointment.
 Those without insurance will still be tested.
 Self-pay pricing for COVID-19 testing is $100.
 Please remain in your vehicle upon arrival.
 Someone will come to your window to test you.

 If at any time after you have received a phone screening, you determine your symptoms have worsened, call 911 or go to your nearest emergency department.

 The following policies are in place effective April 16, 2021: